ericjanto/web-watch/readme.md

 The main script `web_watcher.py` pulls targeted content from the website lying at the desired URL.
 It compares it with a local cache file, and notifies the user if there are any changes.

-On Linux-based systems, you can schedule regular script execution using crontab.
+On Linux-based systems, you can schedule periodic script execution using crontab.

 ## Caveats